 I spent the bumpy plane ride that followed working over this interaction like a stale piece of meat.
-Here was a crew of people who had spent their entire lives outside.
-These hunters were so committed to the natural landscape, they would risk financial ruin for the sake of its preservation.
+Here was a crew of people who had spent their entire lives outside, hunters who were so committed to the natural landscape that they would risk financial ruin for the sake of its preservation.
 But the notion that our wildlife could be contending with the likes of climate change?
 Well, that was laughable.

 Take, for instance, the lowly tick.
-Most turkey hunters can attest to how much more common these little bloodsuckers have become in the last decade.
-However, not as many could say just why that is.
-Historically, the climate has been a central control when it comes to tick reproduction and distribution.
-But, with increasingly mild winters, many tick species are expanding their range across North America.
-Pre-existing tick populations are exploding.
+Most turkey hunters can attest to how much more common these little bloodsuckers have become in the last decade, but not as many could say just why that is.
+Historically, the climate has been a central control when it comes to tick reproduction and distribution but, with increasingly mild winters, many species of ticks are expanding their range across North America while pre-existing populations are exploding.
 For ungulates like moose, this has meant a dangerous increase in parasite-induced death, with one study out of New Hampshire and Maine finding that blood loss from winter tick infestations was the primary cause of a whopping 70 percent mortality rate in calf moose.

 And the list goes on.

-There is, of course, nothing inherently wrong with the exchange of differing ideas.
-But the sheer volume of misinformed voices that have been given a platform in recent years has left much of the public with the false impression that skepticism exists within the expert community.
+There is, of course, nothing inherently wrong with the exchange of differing ideas, but the sheer volume of misinformed voices that have been given a platform in recent years has left much of the public with the false impression that skepticism exists within the expert community.
 At least concerning the fundamentals of climate change, it does not.
-For the scientists who do this work, day in and day out, man-made, global climatic change is old news.
-They would no sooner entertain doubt in its existence than a biologist would question the legitimacy of chronic wasting disease.
+For the scientists who do this work, day in and day out, man-made, global climatic change is old news and they would no sooner entertain doubt in its existence than a biologist would question the legitimacy of Chronic Wasting Disease.

 If we are indeed North America’s truest conservationists, it may be our responsibility to do exactly that.